CMSgov/dpc-static-site/common/docsV1.md

 ![Public Key Example - Shows public key with the BEGIN PUBLIC KEY and END PUBLIC KEY tags.](/assets/images/guide_public_key_ex.svg)

-**4a.
-3a:** Title your public key with a descriptive name that can be easily recognized for future purposes.
+**4. Title** your public key with a descriptive name that can be easily recognized for future purposes.

 **5. Proceed** to creating your public key signature.